owlbarn/tutorial/book/maths/README.md

 `expit`       $1/(1+\exp(-x))$

-`log1mexp`    $log(1-exp(x))$
+`log1mexp`    $\log(1-\exp(x))$

-`log1pexp`    $log(1+exp(x))$
+`log1pexp`    $\log(1+\exp(x))$
 ------------  -------------------------------------------------------
 : Exponential and logarithmic math functions {#tbl:maths:explog}

 ### Trigonometric Functions

-In mathematics, the trigonometric functions are real functions which relate an angle of a right-angled triangle to ratios of two side lengths.
-They are widely used in all sciences that are related to geometry, such as navigation, solid mechanics, celestial mechanics, geodesy, and many others.
-They are among the simplest periodic functions, and as such are also widely used for studying periodic phenomena, through Fourier analysis.
-The most widely used trigonometric functions are the sine, the cosine, and the tangent.
-Their reciprocals are respectively the cosecant, the secant, and the cotangent, which are less used in modern mathematics. ([COPY](https://en.wikipedia.org/wiki/Trigonometric_functions))
+The sine, cosine, and tangent functions belong to the *trigonometric functions*, which relate ratios of two side lengths to an angle of a right-angled triangle.
+They include the commonly used `sin` and `cos` etc., and their reciprocals such as the cosecant, secant, etc.
+These functions are widely used in the numerical computation applications of different fields, such as mechanics and geometry.
 The triangular functions are all unary functions, for example:

 ```ocaml